How Does Travel Nursing Work? Frequently Asked Questions

 What Does a Travel Nurse Do?

-With travel nursing, a registered nurse is hired to work short-term for a healthcare system.
-Assignments are generally eight or 13 weeks but can last anywhere from a few weeks to a few months or longer.
+Assignments are generally eight or 13 weeks but can last from a few weeks to a few months or longer.
 You can choose where you travel, which units you work on, and potentially stay in areas closer to home.

-Qualifications for Travel Nursing
+What Are the Qualifications for Travel Nursing?

-Pros and Cons of Travel Nursing
+What Are the Pros and Cons of Travel Nursing?

 Travel nursing introduces a variety of benefits and challenges compared to traditional nursing, and it is helpful to go into this field with a clear understanding.